 Shirley Chisholm was the first black woman elected to United States Congress.
 Her mentee, Representative Barbara Lee, credits Chisolm as an inspiration for her becoming involved in politics.

-As caring adults, regardless of race, it's our responsibility to help pave the way and inspire younger generations.
+As caring adults, it's our responsibility to help pave the way and inspire younger generations.
 They are our future!
 What will your legacy be?
 How will you be remembered years from now?

 "For every door that's been opened to me, I've tried to open my door to others.
 And here is what I have to say, finally: Let's invite one another in.
 Maybe then we can begin to fear less, to make fewer wrong assumptions, to let go of the biases and stereotypes that unnecessarily divide us.
 Maybe we can better embrace the ways we are the same."